jenkinsci/repository-connector-plugin/README.md

 * Artifact deployment re-enabled
 * Version resolution build parameters are required to have a name (possible breaking change)
 * Separated repository and transfer logging into separate options
+* Artifact resolution 'fail on error' can be specified per artifact

 ##### Credentials